elvengard-mmo/elvengard_network/guides/introduction/socket_handler.md

     newly received binary.
 Return `:ignore` or `{:ignore, socket}` to discard those bytes without decoding them, `{:ok, socket}` to run the network codec and packet handler, or `{:stop, reason, socket}` to close the connection.
+  - `handle_info/2`: called when the connection process receives an application message.
+It runs inside the process owning the connection, so packet encoding and socket assigns remain serialized with incoming traffic.
+Return `{:ok, socket}` to continue or `{:stop, reason, socket}` to close the connection.
   - `handle_halt/2`: called exactly once when the connection halts.
 Transport reasons are normalized to `:closed`, `:timeout`, or `{:error, reason}`;
     application code may supply another reason.
 It must return `{:ok, socket}`.